 If you are not satisfied with the cashier’s decision regarding the application of the Code, at a participating store, the Competition Bureau recommends you first speak to the store manager or supervisor.
 If you are still dissatisfied, you may register a complaint with the Scanner Price Accuracy Committee, by calling 1-866-499-4599.

-More information about the Scanning Code of Practice can be accessed off the Competition Bureau’s website, here.
+More information about the Scanning Code of Practice can be accessed on the Competition Bureau’s website.
 I hope this information was useful!

 About Consumer Protection BC